Mennatullahatta/NexaBank_etl/README.md

-Thanks for your patience.
-Here's your **entire `README.md` as one continuous text block** — **no code fences**, no interruptions, no markdown fences — just a single copy-paste-ready chunk you can drop directly into your `README.md` file:

----

 # NexaBank ETL Pipeline

 This project implements a scalable, modular ETL pipeline designed for banking and transactional data.
 It uses a multithreaded producer-consumer pattern to monitor new data files, validate them, transform the data, and load it efficiently into a data lake in Parquet format and HDFS.